 The flaw, later dubbed "Heartbleed," was quickly tapped by a VPN-targeting attacker.
 "The attacker repeatedly sent malformed heartbeat requests to the HTTPS Web server running on the VPN device, which was compiled with a vulnerable version of OpenSSL, to obtain active session tokens for currently authenticated users," said Mandiant technical director Christopher Glyer and senior consultant Chris DiGiamo in a blog post.
 "With an active session token, the attacker successfully hijacked multiple active user sessions and convinced the VPN concentrator that he/she was legitimately authenticated."

-Read the full story on Dark Reading.Mathew Schwartz is a freelance writer, editor, and photographer, as well the InformationWeek information security reporter.
+Read the full story on Dark Reading.Mathew Schwartz served as the InformationWeek information security reporter from 2010 until mid-2014.
 View Full Bio